 - We have to prevent duplicates from being added in the future.

-The problem with the existing duplicates is that some Tasks / Issues / Risks may be assigned to the original employee and others may be assigned to the duplicate.
-The first step in correcting the duplicates is to first ensure all items on the system are assigned to the same employee record.
-The easiest way to do this would be to edit one of the employee records and put a 1 at the end of the person’s first name:
+The problem with the existing duplicates is that some Tasks / Issues / Risks may be assigned to the original resource and others may be assigned to the duplicate.
+The first step in correcting the duplicates is to first ensure all items on the system are assigned to the same resource record.
+The easiest way to do this would be to edit one of the resource records and put a 1 at the end of the person’s first name:

-If the employee in question is a user in PPO, you will have to check the user record for the employee to ensure it is linked to the correct (original) employee.
+If the resource in question is a user on PPO, you will have to check the user record for the resource to ensure it is linked to the correct (original) resource.

-- Limit the users in terms of who has access to load employees.
-For some organisations it would be viable to only allow the PPO Administrators to load employees.
-The administrator can then ensure the employee they are creating is not a duplicate, before continuing.
-If the employee does exist, but as an Inactive employee, the PPO Administrator should rather mark the employee as Active, than create a duplicate, active employee.
+- Limit the users in terms of who has access to add resources.
+For some organisations it would be viable to only allow the PPO Administrators to load resources.
+The administrator can then ensure the resource they are creating is not a duplicate, before continuing.
+If the resource does exist, but as an inactive resource, the PPO Administrator should mark the resource record as active.

-- We can implement a custom validation that prevents users from adding a second employee with the same e-mail address.
-This validation rule is run across Active and Inactive employees, and searches whether the employee’s email address you are trying to add is unique.
-If it is unique, the system will allow the new employee to be added.
-If it is not unique, the system will prompt you to search for the employee under the Inactive employees and mark them as Active.
-This would prevent duplicate employees from being added.
+- We can implement a custom validation rule that prevents users from adding a second resource with the same e-mail address.
+This validation rule is run across active and inactive resources, and searches whether the resource's email address you are trying to add is unique.
+If it is unique, the system will allow the new resource to be added.
+If it is not unique, the system will prompt you to search for the resource under the Inactive resources and mark them as active.
+This would prevent duplicate resources from being added.